VTrelat/BasicCompiler/README.md

 ## Functionality

 **DISCLAIMER**: There is no check before compiling the code.
 As long as an expression is valid, it will be compiled.
 We might implement a checker later, but for now, the programmer is responsible for making sensible code.
+You could for instance dereference a variable, but the outcome would be undefined.

 * functions: You can write and call functions within the code.
 The function calls use 32bit convention (we put the variables on the stack and then call the function)

 * pointers: for now pointer arithmetics doesn't work (we are not detecting the size of what the pointer points to, but you can always do the maths yourself).
-However you can get dereference variables and follow pointers (just like in C)
+However you can get references to variables and dereference pointers (just like in C)
-> TODO: pointer arithmetics
+> TODO: pointer arithmetics.

 * typing: basic types are present (char, int) and should be taken into consideration in the generated ASM code.
+The following types are present:
+    * int: 64bit integer
+    * char: 8bit integer